usnistgov/SAMURAI/docs/acquisition/running_vna.rst

 the system will default to using the PnaController class and using ports 1 and 3.
 This can be changed with the optional input arguments :code:`meas_obj`,:code:`meas_obj_init_args`,:code:`meas_obj_meas_args`

-To utilize PnaController without any port mapping, the following keywork arguments should be passed into the csv_sweep method:
+To utilize PnaController without any port mapping, the following keyword arguments should be passed into the csv_sweep method:

 .. code-block:: python